 Pillar 1 — Performance

 In the world of online travel, technology is the plumbing through which the critical business data flows between distribution partners.
 The API platform is the engine of the business and it needs constant monitoring.
-Tuning into cues like uptime, speed, connection issues and usage only provides the basic IT performance indicators needed to detect and respond to the issues that impact the system on an hourly basis.
+Tuning into cues like uptime, speed, connection issues and usage only provides the basic IT performance indicators need to detect and respond to the issues that impact the system on an hourly basis.

 What makes the difference is attention to and having ‘the detail’ – average statistics really don’t help.
 For example if average response times go up (not good) what do you do?
 If the answer isn’t overwhelmingly obvious e.g. some broken server in the server farm then you need lots of decent operational data mixed with business level information.
 The process is not just, whose traffic is causing the demand? , but also, what products are they searching for?
 Oh, and which ones are a problem?
-So for airlines, you would need to know what the average response time is for all of the key routes or if you are in the hospitality sector, all the top destinations or specific properties.
+So for airlines, you would need to know what the average response time is for all of the key routes or per if you are in the hospitality sector, all the top destinations or specific properties.
 Poor responses times means less page 1 search result outcomes with the prospective traveller and that means lost revenues.

 Another example from our impatient world of travellers is timeouts.
 How many (milli)seconds do we have to respond in before our online agent determines they can’t wait any longer and simply goes with another faster supplier or distributor’s offerings?
 How much of that is due to network delays or my servers?
-What proportion of timed out requests impact my top products?
+What proportion of timed out requests impact by top products?
 What is that costing my business?